 When you add these non-negotiable fees onto the rent, you’re normally around 40% – 60% more than you thought you’d be.

 Connected to electricity is Gas, Water, Internet Connectivity, Phones and maybe any additional taxes.
-With traditional workspace, these are all non-negotiable that you’ll have to budget for, and depending on how much you use of each, again these can contribute quite significantly.
+With traditional office space, these are all non-negotiable that you’ll have to budget for, and depending on how much you use of each, again these can contribute quite significantly.

 Is there parking or do you have to pay?
 How much coffee do you and your team drink each day?
 Who’s going to clean the toilets and the work space?
 Do you have enough flexible space for when you need to meet clients in a conference room or will you still need to rent space somewhere else for those larger meetings?
 Is there furniture provided or will you need to go shopping?
 Is the space built out in a way you like or do you need to remodel / paint?

-With traditional workspace, all of these costs will be yours to bear and so you need to budget them out ahead of time so you don’t get the final sticker shock.
+With traditional office space, all of these costs will be yours to bear and so you need to budget them out ahead of time so you don’t get the final sticker shock.
 It’s too late once you’ve signed the lease!

 Our comparisons show us that a typical $1,000 office really costs somewhere in the $2,100 – $2,250 range for a typical property not including any major, one time costs such as building out the space or remodeling.
 This will be based on a typical 3 or 5 year lease term and for a smaller business starting out, this will almost certainly involve you signing a personal guarantee for the rent so even if your business fails, you’ll still be liable for the charges.